Skip to Content

 Sharp Internal Corners

-Better approach: Use fillets with radii equal to or larger than the cutter radius (e.g., ≥ 1.5× tool radius) or the largest fillets possible.
+Better approach: Use practical internal radii that match available tooling.
+Use fillets with radii equal to or larger than the cutter radius (e.g., ≥ 1.5× tool radius) or the largest fillets possible.

 Thin Walls